 Pregnancy yoga is a great way to find some me time each week.
 You learn how to gently stretch and balance your ligaments, how to adjust your posture to help with your changing body shape and learn breathing techniques to stay calm and relaxed in pregnancy and prepare for labour and birth.
 Plus you meet other pregnant women in a safe space to share any worries or concerns.

-I am running Birthlight pregnancy yoga classes in Great Ayton on Thursday evenings from 7-8.30pm and Friday mornings 9.30-11am – £10 per class.
+I teach Birthlight pregnancy yoga classes in Saltburn on Monday evenings 6-7.30pm, Great Ayton on Thursday evenings from 7-8.30pm and Wednesday mornings In Great Ayton 9.30-11am. £10 per class.
 First class is pay as you go.
-After that you pay for a block of 5 weeks at £50.
+After that you pay for a block of 5 weeks at £50 ( and can carry one over if you are poorly) .
 After 38 weeks you pay as you go again.